 - reduce your risk of nutrient cravings and rebound bingeing.

-Preserving your muscle is not just about looking good naked or shredded on the bodybuilding stage.
-Maintaining strength and adequate lean mass is critical to your long-term metabolic health and assures resilient ageing.
+Preserving your muscles is not just about looking good naked or shredded on the bodybuilding stage.
+Maintaining strength and adequate lean mass is critical to your long-term metabolic health and assures resilient aging.

 The Key Principles of the Protein Sparing Modified Fast